csc-training/da-with-r/4_StartingWithData/2_ImportingExporting.md

 One more thing, though: how to load and save an R script?

 In RStudio, we can click on `File` --> `Open File...` to load an existing script.
 We can also save the current one using `File` --> `Save As...`.
 Alternatively, the toolbar under the File menu contains icons for importing and exporting scripts.

+In RStudio, we can click on `File` --> `Open File...` to load an existing script.
+We can also save the current one using `File` --> `Save As...`.
+Alternatively, the toolbar under the File menu contains icons for importing and exporting scripts.

+If you'd like to export content from RStudio Server, do as follows:

+- Go to the "Files" pane

+- Tick the empty boxes next to the files / folders you would like to export

+- Click on "More" (look for a cogwheel symbol)

+- Click on "Export".
+After this, specify a suitable name for the .zip file.
+The file will be saved into your default downloads folder.